 And even if the payment goes through, it might leave you short when direct debits or other deductions come out, causing them to fail (and again incurring bank charges).

 So you need to be in control of how much money is going into or coming out of your account at any time.

 Other repayment options

 Direct Debit: you give your authority to another party to collect money from your bank account by signing a Direct Debit Mandate.
-You also benefit from the Direct Debit Guarantee Scheme which protects you if there is an error in the payment of your Direct Debit.
+You benefit from the Direct Debit Guarantee Scheme which protects you if there is an error in the payment.

 Standing order: you give authority to your bank or building society to make regular payments to another party by signing a form setting out the amounts and dates for the payments.

 Direct Debit: cancel by notifying your bank or building society.
 If you no longer want the goods or services, it’s best to also tell the organisation supplying them to you.
 If you still want to receive them, contact the supplier as soon as possible to arrange an alternative payment method.